Objectives of the service

 This project is therefore demonstrating the ability for users to be more informed at the outset of a property transaction and, crucially, be able to use satellite imagery to “look back in time” to understand legal issues affecting the use and development of property.
 Additional datasets (e.g. highways) and advanced techniques (e.g. Optical Character Recognition to extract key dates from old legal documents) will augment the service offering.

 Initially, target market users are commercial real estate lawyers, title insurance underwriters, property developers and surveyors.
 Expansion opportunities exist throughout the wider real estate industry.

 These users value both the immediacy and reliability of information in a real estate transaction.
 Therefore, several problems experienced by a real estate lawyer, a title insurer, or a surveyor can be solved by providing:

 - Archives of high-resolution satellite imagery, reliably time stamped;

 - Contextual information sourced from HM Land Registry and local authorities;

-- An intuitive platform and user-interface that can allow for reports to be created.
+- An intuitive platform and user-interface that can allow for reports to be created and instantly shared.